-Graduate and Doctorate students must maintain a 3.000 (solid B) grade point average (GPA) in order to continue in good academic standing and to complete graduate degree requirements.
+Graduate students must maintain a 3.000 grade point average (GPA) in order to continue in good academic standing and to complete graduate degree requirements.

-Graduate and Doctorate students whose grade point averages fall below 3.000 at any time are placed on academic probation.
-Elevation of the grade point average to 3.000 or better must be accomplished within the next 12 hours of coursework.
-If after the completion of those 12 hours the condition of academic probation is not removed, the student will be suspended from further participation in the program.
+Graduate students whose grade point averages fall below 3.000 at any time are placed on academic probation.
+Elevation of the grade point average to 3.000 or better must be accomplished within the next semester or term of coursework.
+Students who are unable to raise their GPA to the appropriate level at the end of the next semester or term will be suspended from the program.

 A student is also suspended from the program upon making two C (C+, C, or C-) grades in graduate coursework.
-On appeal to the Graduate Council, a student so suspended may be granted the privilege of repeating one or both of the C (C+, C, or C-) grades in an attempt to elevate the grades and grade point average to an acceptable level (3.000).
-In any case, no more than one course with a grade of C (C+, C, or C-) may be counted toward meeting the semester-hour graduation requirement.
+On appeal to the Graduate Council, a student so suspended may be granted the privilege of repeating one of the C (C+, C, or C-) grades in an attempt to elevate the grade and grade point average to an acceptable level (3.000), unless specified otherwise in a particular program's requirements.
+In any case, no more than one course with a grade of C (C+, C, or C-) may be counted toward meeting the semester-hour grad- uation requirement.
+The only exception to this policy is in the DPT program.
+See the DPT section of this catalog for its academic standing policies.

 Appeals to the Graduate Council must be submitted in writing through the dean, no later than 15 calendar days after the close of the academic term in which the second C (C+, C, or C-) was received.
-The student will have the option of appearing before the Graduate Council in defense of her or his appeal.
+Students will have the option of appearing before the Graduate Council in defense of their appeal.
 The Graduate Council may also ask for input from faculty members and the appropriate program director.
 The Graduate Council will make a recommendation to the dean whose decision will be final.

-Dismissal from the graduate or doctorate program (permanent suspension without appeal) occurs when the student receives a third C (C+, C, or C-) grade, even if one or both of the preceding C (C+, C, or C-) grades have been successfully repeated.
-Making one F in a graduate or doctorate course will also require that the student be permanently dismissed from the program.
+Dismissal from the graduate program (permanent suspension without appeal) occurs when the student receives a third C (C+, C, or C-) grade, even if one of the preceding C (C+, C, or C-) grades has been successfully repeated.
+Making one F in a graduate course will also require that the student be permanently dismissed from the program.